|Current Tournaments||Junior (Youth) Winners||Current Tournaments

 It was called the Furze Platt Tournament until 2010.

 This is a twice yearly team match held in London, where teams compete for a trophy donated by Yukata Kobayashi.
-In recent years there has also been a second division of teams.
+In recent years there has also been a second division of teams (winners shown in brackets above).

 At the first event, National Power was sponsor and provided the venue.
 After a few years at a social club, the event is now held in the Even Swindon Committee Centre.
 It is a 3 round McMahon.